 Yet Photios was just as important as a scholar.
 He was influential in the revival of interest in ancient literature in Constantinople and his numerous and varied works provide a valuable insight into the intellectual world of the time.
 Like most Byzantine intellectuals, he was interested in both secular and religious topics and saw no contradiction between them.
-His best-known work is the Bibliotheca (Library), which contains a description of some 386 books that he and his friends read.
-Supposedly the book was assembled for his brother Tarasios, who was away from Constantinople, as an account of what he had missed at group readings in the capital, and it therefore presumably represents the tastes and interests of the literati at that time.
-The books described were written by both pagan and Christian authors and they include many works that survived to Photios' time but are now lost; in this respect the Bibliotheca provides invaluable information about ancient literature as well as an insight into the intellectual tastes of the ninth century.
+His best-known work is the Bibliotheka (Library), which contains a description of some 386 books that he and his friends read.
+Supposedly the book was assembled for his brother Tarasios, who was away from Constantinople, and it therefore represents the tastes and interests of the literati at that time.
+The books described were written by both pagan and Christian authors and they include many works that had survived to Photios' time but are now lost; in this respect the Bibliotheka provides invaluable information about ancient literature, as well as providing insight into the intellectual tastes of the ninth century.

 Also of considerable importance is his Lexikon, a dictionary of words and phrases that he found interesting or problematic.
-As such, the work also provides information about the intellectual climate of the period and the text itself preserves many phrases from lost ancient books, since he commonly quoted whole passages in his discussion.
+As such, the work provides information about the intellectual climate of the period and the text itself preserves many phrases from lost ancient books, since he commonly quoted whole passages in his discussion.
 His Mystagogy of the Holy Spirit is a detailed discussion of the issue of the filioque and argues strongly about the importance of the issue and the fallacies of the western position.
-He also wrote many sermons, letters, and other works that provide significant details about life in the period and illuminate aspects of Byzantine foreign policy.
+He also wrote many

-Figure 10.3 Plan of the monastery of Osios Meletios on Mount Kithairon in central Greece.
-Byzantine monasteries normally took the shape shown here: a rough rectangle that served as a defensive wall within which were the rooms that served as the cells of the monks.
+Figure 10.1 Plan of the monastery of Osios Meletios on Mt.
+Kithairon in central Greece.
+Byzantine monasteries normally took the shape shown here: a rough rectangle that served as a defensive wall and the location of the rooms that comprised the cells of the monks.
 A formal reception room and the quarters of the abbot would also normally be located in the exterior circuit.
-The interior of the enclosure would be dominated by the church or, often, by two churches: one reserved for the monks and the other open to visitors as well.
+The interior of the enclosure would be dominated by the church, or, often by two churches: one reserved for the monks and the other open to visitors as well.
 The monastery would also include a kitchen and bakery, along with a dining room (trapeza).
-The latter was commonly a separate building that was usually elaborately decorated, although at Osios Meletios these facilities were built into the exterior series of room.
+The latter commonly was a separate building that often was elaborately decorated, although at Osios Meletios these facilities were built in to the exterior.